 - Limit Yourself to One Card – Don’t apply for multiple cards.
 Each time you apply for a credit card, the creditor will make a credit inquiry.
 These inquiries get included on your credit report and can lower your score.
 Research a few credit card options to evaluate which will suit your needs best.
-Sticking with just one card at first will reduce the risk of overspending and being unable to eliminate debt.
+Sticking with just one card at first will reduce the risk of overspending and being unable to succeed with debt management.

 - Choose the Right Card – When choosing a card, read and understand all of the terms and conditions before signing up.
 Don’t choose a card based on rewards or sign-up bonuses.
 Consider your specific financial needs and select a card that doesn’t charge excessive fees.
 Do your research to compare cards side-by-side.

 - Consider a Secured Credit Card – To open a secured card, a consumer must put down a deposit to act as collateral.
 This is the safest type of card to start out with and easiest to qualify for because the collateral reduces the risk of defaulting on the debt.
 These cards typically have a low limit to start, which is another safeguard to prevent problems with managing credit card debt.

 - Keep the Balance Low – When using a credit card to build or repair credit, keeping a manageable balance is critical.
 The card holder should pay off the balance completely each month.
 Treating the credit card like a debit card is one way to limit unnecessary spending.